Looking for a way to boost your remote work security? — Tune in then

 How to Ensure Remote Work Security and Monitoring?

 This is already true for the vast majority of applications we use today.
-Whether it’s Microsoft Office, Salesforce, Oracle Database, Email or even proprietary back end systems.
-In fact, this shift to a web based UI has been happening since the year 2000.
+Whether it’s Microsoft Office, Salesforce, Oracle Database, Email, or even proprietary back-end systems.
+In fact, this shift to a web-based UI has been happening since the year 2000.

 This gives you the same level (if not higher) of control and safety remote users would get on the corporate LAN.

-In fact, something like GAT Shield can even lift the level of security above the LAN level by constantly verifying that the user working behind the device is actually the user whose account is logged in.

-This is achieved via GAT’s ActiveID.
+In fact, this can even lift the level of security above the LAN level by constantly verifying that the user working behind the device is actually the user whose account is logged ins which can be achieved via GAT’s ActiveID.

 By continually building mathematical models of how your users type, ActiveID can identify an impostor within minutes.
-Once identified, appropriate action can be taken via alerting the Admin, logging out the compromised account and capturing a picture of the impostor.
+After identifying him, it will take appropriate action by alerting the Admin, logging out of the compromised account, and capturing a picture of the impostor.

-Remote Work could Become a Permanent Trend…
+Remote Work could become a Permanent Trend…

-‘’The move to remote work might be driven by unfortunate necessity, but the change will remain by virtue of long term benefit and, ironically, increased security.’’ — Robert Baker, CEO at GAT Labs.
+‘’The move to remote work might be driven by unfortunate necessity, but the change will remain by virtue of long-term benefit and, ironically, increased security.’’ — Robert Baker, CEO at GAT Labs.